The Casson-Sullivan invariant for homeomorphisms of 4-manifolds

 \end{thm}

-We will not give the proof here, as it is exactly the same method as for proving \Cref{thm:connect_sum} but with simpler arguments.
-In particular, having the degree one collapse is very useful (such collapse maps do not always exist for connect-sums over circles).
-This result will only be used for proving \Cref{cor:swap_not_smoothable} in \Cref{sbs:interesting_example}.
+We will not give the proof here, as it is exactly the same method as for proving \zcref{thm:connect_sum} but with simpler arguments.
+In particular, having the degree one collapse is very useful (such collapse maps do not always exist for connected-sums over circles).
+This result will only be used for proving \zcref{cor:swap_not_smoothable} in \zcref{sbs:interesting_example}.